stdware/qwindowkit/README.md

 ## TODO

-- Fix 5.15 window abnormal behavior
+- Fix mouse cursor mapping issues
 - More documentations
 - When do we support Linux native features?